Identification and Model Testing in Linear Structural Equation Models using Auxiliary Variables

 \begin{theorem} Given a linear model with graph $G$, the coefficients for a set of edges $E = \{(x_1, y), ..., (x_k, y)\}$ are identified if there exists triplets $(z_1, W_1, p_1), ..., (z_k, W_k, p_k)$ such that for $i=1, ..., k$, \begin{enumerate} \item $(z_i \indep y |W_i)_{G_{E-}}$, where $W$ does not contain any descendants of $y$ and $G_{E-}$ is the graph obtained by deleting the edges, $E$ from $G$, \item $p_i$ is a path between $z_i$ and $x_i$ that is not blocked by $W_i$, and \item the set of paths, $\{p_1, ..., p_k\}$ has no sided intersection. \end{enumerate} \end{theorem}

 We will perform several reversible steps to show that whenever an instrumental set of one type exists, a set of the other must also exist.

-\begin{lemma} There exist triples satisfying the conditions of theorem \ref{thm:IS}, iff there exist triples satisfying the theorem with condition 3 replaced with: \textit{the set of paths $\{p_1,p_2,..., p_k\}$ has no sided intersection, and furthermore, the paths are all half-treks} \end{lemma}
+\begin{lemma} There exist triples satisfying the conditions of theorem \ref{thm:IS}, iff there exist triples satisfying the theorem with the additional condition that each $p_i$ can be decomposed into $p_i^0[z_i\sim a_1],p_i^1[a_1\sim a_2],...,p_i^m[a_m\sim y]$ and each $p_i^j$ is a half-trek. \end{lemma}

 \begin{proof} $\Leftarrow$ follows directly, since any set of triples satisfying lemma \ref{lemma:halftrek} automatically satisfies theorem \ref{thm:IS}.